-An inspirational socio-technical dynamo, mother, author, poet and educator and mentor to many.
+An inspirational socio-technical dynamo, author, poet and educator and mentor to many.
 A professor at the School for the Future of Innovation in Society and School of Computing and Augmented Intelligence at Arizona State University.
 Founding editor-in-chief of the IEEE Transactions on Technology and Society and published academic with over 200 peer reviewed papers.
-A persistent pursuer of creating tech in the public interest.
+A passionate pursuer of creating tech in the public interest.

 The initial seed for Tethix was planted in 2020 with Greater Than Learning, an online learning platform with courses on operationalising data ethics, trust & trustworthiness, and ethical design.
 The courses were practical and well-received.
 But we kept hearing from participants that more collaborative learning experiences were needed.